ksallen-unc/DeathTeleport/README.md

 # DeathTeleport
+Minecraft 1.16 plugin.
-Minecraft 1.16 plugin, Allows user to teleport to location of death.
+Allows user to teleport to location of death.
 Honstly not the most useful on its own, is mainly nice in combination with testing other plugins.
 Made this to both gain familiarity with writing Minecraft plugins in general, as well as with the Forge and Bukkit libraries.